Trump v. United States (2022): Judge Cannon appoints special master

 On September 9, DOJ and Trump's lawyers submitted their joint filing, each side proposing two different candidates and differing views on the tasks and duration of the special master's review.
-DOJ suggested Barbara Jones and Thomas Griffith and Trump's legal team suggested Raymond J. Dearie (a senior judge of the U.S. District Court for the Eastern District of New York) and Paul Huck Jr..
+DOJ suggested Barbara Jones and Thomas Griffith and Trump's legal team suggested Raymond Dearie (a senior judge of the U.S. District Court for the Eastern District of New York) and Paul Huck Jr.

-A few days later, DOJ filed papers saying that it would accept Dearie (one of Trump's two candidates) as special master, while Trump's lawyers filed a document opposing both judges proposed by the DOJ.
+A few days later, the DOJ filed papers saying that it would accept Dearie (one of Trump's two candidates) as a special master, while Trump's lawyers filed a document opposing both judges proposed by the DOJ.
 Trump's filing also suggested that some documents marked classified may not be and that Trump may have the right to have them in his possession.

 On September 15, 2022, Cannon appointed Dearie special master, tasked him to review all documents seized in the August 8 search, and ruled that Trump would have to pay the costs.
 Dearie accepted the appointment.